Education Abroad Events

 Money Matters

-This workshop will cover questions about financial aid, scholarships, and budgeting as they pertain to studying abroad.
-They are offered during the semester on specific dates.
-Recorded session available below (scroll down).
+This workshop covers questions about financial aid, scholarships, and budgeting as they pertain to studying abroad.

 Workshop times are as follows: